Keynote speakers

 Pascal Van Hentenryck is an A. Russell Chandler III Chair and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
 Prior to this appointment, he was a professor of Computer Science at Brown University for about 20 years, he led the optimization research group (about 70 people) at National ICT Australia (NICTA) (until its merger with CSIRO), and was the Seth Bonder Collegiate Professor of Engineering at the University of Michigan.
 Van Hentenryck is also an Honorary Professor at the Australian National University.

-The convergence of several technology enablers, including ubiquitous connectivity, autonomous vehicles, and sophisticated analytics, provides unique opportunities to fundamentally transform mobility in the next decade.
+Topic: Scalable On-Demand Mobility Services The convergence of several technology enablers, including ubiquitous connectivity, autonomous vehicles, and sophisticated analytics, provides unique opportunities to fundamentally transform mobility in the next decade.
 Ride-sourcing services have already modernized taxi services but they have also increased congestion and widened inequalities in accessibility.
 This talk looks at mobility from a logistics and supply chain angle and presents novel on-demand mobility services that have the potential to be scalable and sustainable, handling both the first/last mile problem and congestion.
-Case studies demonstrating novel mobility services will also be presented.
+Case studies demonstrating novel mobility services will also be presented. |

 |